dvallemo/Digital-System-Design-/Flip Flops/Dflipflp.md

 # Tutorial - How Flip-Flops Work in FPGAs
+# The most important flip flop in the Digital System Design Industry
 In the previous article, we discussed the Look-Up Table (LUT) component.
 This is one of the two most important components inside of an FPGA, the other most important component is the Flip-Flop.
 There are a few different types of flip-flops (JK, T, D) but the one that is used most frequently is the D Flip-Flop.

 D Flip Flop (AKA Register)